rocalex/algoverse/staking/readme.md

-# Bid Contract
+# Staking Contract

-Bid contract has following 5 methods:
+Staking contract has following 8 methods:

 [on_create()](#on_create)